dntoll/1DT902-introducerande-projekt/assignments/2 Blink External LEDs.md

 # Blink External LED's

-## Goals
+## Introduction
-To connect basic circuits.
+In this assignment we connect basic circuits with LED's on a breadbord and write python code that turns these on and off.

-To get LED-lights to blink.
+ * Get LED-lights to blink.
-To work with GPIO ports and loops.
+ * Work with GPIO ports.
+ * Python loops

 ## Rules